edzdez/edzdez.github.io/content/blog/thoughts-on-sway.md

 +++
 title = 'Thoughts on Sway'
 author = 'Ethan Zhang'
-description = 'Some thoughts on the Sway window manager' date = '2023-07-09' isPost = true draft = false
+description = 'Some thoughts on the Sway window manager.' date = '2023-07-09' isPost = true draft = false